SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Shapley Q-Learning

-By using the framework of fitted Q-learning \citep{ernst2005tree} to solve large number of states (i.e., could be usually infinite) and inserting the above constructed modules, the practical least-square-error loss function derived from Eq.\ref{eq:td_error_shapley_q_learning} is therefore stated as follows:
+By using the framework of fitted Q-learning \citep{ernst2005tree} to solve large number of states (i.e., could be usually infinite) and plugging in the above designed modules, the practical least-square-error loss function derived from Eq.\ref{eq:td_error_shapley_q_learning} is therefore stated as follows:

 where all agents share the parameters of $\hat{Q}_{i}(\mathbf{s}, a_{i}; \theta)$ and $\hat{\alpha}_{i}(\mathbf{s}, a_{i}; \lambda)$ respectively; and $\hat{Q}_{i}(\mathbf{s}', a_{i}; \theta^{-})$ works as the target where $\theta^{-}$ is periodically updated.
 The general training procedure follows the paradigm of DQN \citep{mnih2013playing}, with a replay buffer to store the online collection of agents' episodes.
 To depict an overview of the algorithm, the pseudo code is shown in Appendix \ref{sec:algorithm_shapley_q}.